OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 The naming conventions for the constructs in the schema help facilitate an easy to read and extend language that is fairly self-explanatory and self-documenting.
 With that said, there are also some quirks in the naming conventions for the schema, but, they have been pretty consistent over the years.

 #### 4.1.1 General Conventions
-* Schema constructs must be named using the CamelCase format with the first letter of each word being capitalized (e.g. oval:GeneratorType, oval-def:DefinitionsType, oval:SimpleDatatypeEnumeration, etc.).
+* Schema constructs must be named using the CamelCase format with the first letter of each word being capitalized (e.g. <span style="font-family: 'Courier New'">oval:GeneratorType</span>, <span style="font-family: 'Courier New'">oval-def:DefinitionsType</span>, <span style="font-family: 'Courier New'">oval:SimpleDatatypeEnumeration</span>, etc.).

 #### 4.1.2 Types
-* Constructs defining new types should have "Type" appended to the end of the name (e.g. oval-def:EntityStateIntType, oval-sc:EntityItemStringType, etc.).
+* Constructs defining new types should have "Type" appended to the end of the name (e.g. <span style="font-family: 'Courier New'">oval-def:EntityStateIntType</span>, <span style="font-family: 'Courier New'">oval-sc:EntityItemStringType</span>, etc.).

 #### 4.1.3 Enumerations
 * Enumerations defining new enumerations should have "Enumeration" appended to the end of the name.